How to Find Whom a Phone Number Belongs To and Block Them

 It’s a good idea to use *67 before dialing the number to hide yours.
 This action means your number won’t show up on the recipient’s phone, so you’re not confirming that your phone number is live if it is a marketer or scammer.
 If you want to talk to the person on the other end, you can.
 If you find you don’t want to talk to them, you can hang up or listen for a while, and they won’t know who called, as long as you used *67.

-How to Optionally Block a Phone Number
+How to Block a Phone Number

-If you receive frequent marketing calls from the same number(s) or you identified a caller and want to stop them, you can block the number(s) on your phone.
+If you receive frequent marketing calls from the same number(s) or have identified a caller and want to stop them, you can block the number(s) on your phone.
 Your device and provider handle the block.
 Mobile users will see a failed call on their call log, and landline users will be blissfully unaware.

 Bear in mind that marketers and scammers often use different numbers or falsely send a fake number to get you to answer or get the call to go through, making it difficult to identify who called you at times.